nicholaswilde/recipes/docs/breads/almost-no-knead-sourdough-bread.md

 ### Step 1

 Whisk bread flour and salt in a bowl.
-Hand whisk room-temperature water and starter in a large bowl until smooth.
+Hand whisk room-temperature water and [starter][2] in a large bowl until smooth.
 Add flour mixture to water mixture and stir.

 ### Step 2